 The reason Siphon coffee is unique is because it uses an immersion method combined with a filter.
 This is a rare combination.
 The immersion brewing means the coffee and water can extract for a long time, which gives nice body to the coffee.
 It’s like the French Press in that regard.

 Another reason the Siphon Coffee offers a unique taste is its range of filters.
 The cloth filter that is standard in many Siphon Coffee makers for example, I don’t think I’ve seen in any other way of making coffee.

 You can change this to a stainless steel mesh filter for a thick, richer more French Press-like taste.
 Or you can use a paper filter which will result in a cleaner, more Pour Over-like taste.

 - Set up the siphon.
 The filter is important, it needs to be locked on and tight

-- When the water has all been excited into the upper chamber, add coffee and give it a stir.
+- When all the water is in the upper chamber, add coffee and give it a stir.

-- Let the coffee and water steep for a few minutes (1-4 minutes, depending on size although you can experiment).
+- Let the coffee and water steep (1-4 minutes is typical).

-- Cut the heat, this removes the pressure that keeps the coffee in the upper chamber.
+- Cut the heat, this removes the pressure that keeps the water/coffee in the upper chamber.
 The coffee will begin to drain down back through the filter to the lower chamber.
 This is called the drawdown.

 - When your coffee is all in the lower chamber, disassemble the siphon.
 BE CAREFUL while doing this it’s really hot.